browland/common-lisp-java/README.md

 ## A bit more info ...

-Things which basically work: user-defined functions, macros, lambdas, basic data types.
+Things which basically work: user-defined functions, hygienic macros (using `gensym`), lambdas with closures, basic data types.
 There's also support for many special forms like `if`, `defvar`, `cond`, `funcall` and things like that.
 Basic I/O support is starting to be added so we can do useful and interesting stuff like Advent of Code or whatever.
 Support for character literals was recently added, which forced (another) rewrite of the parsing layer to allow lookahead.